raising Yaks in north america

 What's a side?
 Hanging weight?
 Offal?
 Dry aging?
 Allow us to explain...

+The 'dry aging' process places these sides and quarters into a climate controlled environment where the meat will cure or 'age' for a period of time necessary to eliminate harmful bacteria but also to develop the flavour and increase tenderness of the meat.
+This results in a better dining experience but at an additional cost to the producer.
 Ever notice that your store bought steaks were bland and watery?
 It could be that they were 'wet aged' in plastic and never went through the dry aging process.
 Plastic vacuum packaging means primals can be shipped frozen into and around the country before being fabricated which cuts down on trimming and waste but at the risk of harbouring contaminants and pathogens. |

 |